Glossary

 The region of space in which a scenario takes place.
 Workspaces are represented as instances of the

-class, which extends Region with additional methods for rendering schematics of scenes for debugging.
+Workspaceclass, which extends Region with additional methods for rendering schematics of scenes for debugging.
 The default workspace contains all space, so it puts no restrictions on the locations of objects.
 A world model can define a more specific workspace to exclude space occupied by fixed objects in the simulated world which aren’t otherwise known to Scenic (e.g. buildings in GTA V or CARLA).- world model

 A Scenic library defining classes, regions, actions, helper functions, etc. for use by scenarios targeting a particular simulator or application domain.
 For example, the world model for the Driving Domain,

-, defines classes for vehicles, actions for steering, and regions for different parts of the road network.
-In the linenew Car in intersection
+scenic.domains.driving.model, defines classes for vehicles, actions for steering, and regions for different parts of the road network.
+In the linenew Car in intersection, only thenewkeyword andinspecifier are built into Scenic: the classCarand the regionintersectionare defined by the world model.
+A world model can be used through themodelstatement, or simply by importing it like any other Scenic module.See also

 Defining a World Model gives further examples and details on how to write a world model.